-Default value <blank></blank> Description Defines the allowed suffixes for LDAP Authentication, used if LDAP Authentication is enabled.
+Defines the allowed suffixes for LDAP Authentication, used if LDAP Authentication is enabled.
 This option is initially configured during the Axiom Application Server installation, and can be subsequently changed using the system configuration settings or by repairing the installation.

-LDAPAuthEnabled

-Default value False Description Specifies whether LDAP Authentication is enabled for the system (True/False).
+False Specifies whether LDAP Authentication is enabled for the system (True/False).
 If enabled, then the LDAPConnectionString must be specified.
+This option is initially configured during the Axiom Application Server installation, and can be subsequently changed using the system configuration settings or by repairing the installation. ng <blank></blank> Defines the connection string to the LDAP server, used if LDAP Authentication is enabled.
 This option is initially configured during the Axiom Application Server installation, and can be subsequently changed using the system configuration settings or by repairing the installation.

-LDAPConnectionString

-Default value <blank></blank> Description Defines the connection string to the LDAP server, used if LDAP Authentication is enabled.
-This option is initially configured during the Axiom Application Server installation, and can be subsequently changed using the system configuration settings or by repairing the installation.

-LegacyWorkflowAdminMode

-False Specifies whether admin are treated using pre-7.2 behavior for purposes of determining workflow stage owners when the assignment is through a role.
-This is for backward-compatibility only and should not be manually enabled.
-By default, administrators are treated the same way as other users for this purpose.
-If enabled, then administrators will automatically be stage owners if they are members of the assigned role, regardless of whether they have a permission set with Interacts with Process Management enabled.
 True Specifies whether F9 performs an Axiom refresh in addition to calculating the workbook.
-By default, F9 will refresh all sheets in the workbook, and Shift+F9 wil refresh the current sheet.
+By default, F9 will refresh all sheets in the workbook, and Shift+F9 wirefresh the current sheet.
+If disabled, then the native F9 behavior of the Microsoft Excel version or the Windows Client applies.

-Max AQRows ----- --------
+MaxAQRow S ---------- ---

 Default value 10000 Description Defines the maximum number of rows to return for an Axiom query.
 This setting is intended to prevent users from accidentally bringing in an extremely large number of rows, potentially resulting in excessive processing times or system errors.
 If the number of rows in the query exceeds the MaxAQRows setting, the user is warned of this and asked if they want to continue.
 NOTES: The only user options are to cancel the query or continue with the full number of rows.
-This setting defines the threshold for the warning, it does not limit the query to the specified number of rows.
-The warning only applies when users manually refresh Axiom queries.
+This setting defines the threshold for the warning, it does not limit the query to the specified number of rows. • The warning only applies when users manually refresh Axiom queries.
 If the query is processed by Scheduler, then processing will fail if the query exceeds the threshold.